3D Simulations and MLT: II. Onsager's Ideal Turbulence: Methods

-Our library of simulations\footnote{\cite{ma07b,alvio1}.} which were interpreted within the context of classical theory \citep{kolmg41}, are unchanged.
-In response to reviews regarding ``anomalous behavior'' (\citealt{warhaft,sree}), we have found a better interpretation.
-We begin with the surprising independence of turbulent kinetic energy dissipation \citep{eyink} to viscosity.
-If the viscous coeficient $\nu_{\rm NS}$ is set to zero, reducing the Navier-Stokes equations to the Euler equations (\cite{llfm}, Appendix), dissipation still occurs for physical reasons, associated with the nonlinear advection term, not numerical error (\S\ref{STKE}).
-The reason is related to what mathematicians call the ``Onsager conjecture'' \citep{dls13,isett}.
+Our library\footnote{See \cite{ma07a,ma07b,amy09vel,viallet2013,miro2014,321D,andrea,andrea2,alvio1}, and references therein.} of simulations, previously interpreted within the context of \cite{kolmg41}, have a better interpretation, which we have found in response to reviews regarding ``anomalous behavior'' (\citealt{warhaft,sree}).
+We consider the surprising independence of TKE dissipation on viscosity \citep{onsager,eyink}.
+If the viscous coeficient $\nu_{\rm NS}$ is set to zero, reducing the NS equations to the Euler equations, dissipation still occurs, but for physical reasons associated with the nonlinear advection term, not numerical error (\S\ref{STKE}).
+The reason is related to what mathematicians call the ``Onsager conjecture'' \citep{dls13,buckmaster,isett}.